 A Few Recipe Notes

-- This Chocolate Coffee Cupcakes recipe makes 27 cupcakes, an odd number, yes, but the batter can rest while some of the cupcakes are baking.
-Once the first or second batch is out of the oven, the remaining batter can be baked.
+- Yield: This chocolate espresso cupcake recipes makes 27 cupcakes.
+If needed, the batter can rest while one or two pans of cupcakes are baking.
+Once the first or second batch is out of the oven, the remaining batter can be baked, in a cooled cupcake pan.

 More Chocolate Recipes to Love